ceelian/Flatty/doc/source/mongodb.rst

 	...     street = basestring
 	...     city = basestring
 	...
-	>>> class Library(flatty.couch.Document):
+	>>> class Library(flatty.mongo.Document):
 	...     name = basestring
 	...     address = Address
 	...     books = flatty.TypedDict.set_type(Book)

 	The **important things** we want to show in this schema definition are:

-		- only the class wich acts as couchdb document need to be subclassed from `flatty.couch.Document all others are subclassed from `flatty.Schema`
+		- only the class wich acts as mongodb document need to be subclassed from `flatty.mongo.Document all others are subclassed from `flatty.Schema`

 		- Schema classes can be cascaded easily either direct (like Address) or with `flatty.TypedDict` and `flatty.TypedList`.